Roads during the convict period

 During the 1839 survey on paper at least the streets in town were designed by surveyor Robert Dixon.
 They were planned to link the various buildings and activities within the town centre.
 The convict barracks to the military quarter and the administrative centre.
 The road to the windmill and to the government garden (agriculture gardens now Botanic Garden).
 Governor Gibbs ordered Wade to narrow the road to 66 feet (19.8 meters) as Brisbane to would never be moire than a paltry village.
 Surveyor Henry Wade supported by Andrew Petrie widened it to 80 feet (24 meters).
 The street names were chosen from British Royalty.

 It was not until 1851 before the streets footpath were being outlined along the tracks in town, they were marked by iron-bark posts.
 The following year for the first time government money (£153) was allocated for street repairs.

-Shortly thereafter the road to the Female Factory (Goal Hill), from here to the agriculture area beyond Breakfast Creek and via what is now Hamilton Drive to the new Female Factory.
+In the 1840s the road to the Female Factory (Goal Hill) and from here to the agriculture area beyond Breakfast Creek and via what is now Hamilton Drive to the new Female Factory, was surveyed.

-These tracks were nearly impassable when it rained, let alone when the river flooded the flats along the Brisbane River and when the many creeks overflowed.
+All of these roads were still only tracks and were nearly impassable when it rained, let alone when the river flooded the flats along the Brisbane River and when the many creeks overflowed.